SurgicalInformatics/healthyr_notebooks_materials/README.md

 6. After sucefully setting the Base project and testing that a new project has all the files etc you should make your first project private again (Settings, Access, Who can view, You).
 Otherwise people will get confused and start working directly

-# Alternative: RStudio Cloud join an existing space
+# Alternative: Join an existing space on RStudio Cloud

 1. Get in invite to a an RStudio Cloud space where these materials are already set up
 2. Create an account or Log in with Google or GitHub